AndrewTrefethen/rsl_database/README.md

   //queue.push(database.enqueueQuery(query[,fillins])); //pass the same values you would to directly query the database

   queue.push(database.enqueueQuery("SELECT 1 + 1 As Sum"));

   queue.push(database.enqueueQuery("SELECT 2 + 2 As Sum"));

   queue.push(database.enqueueQuery("SELECT 4 + 4 As Sum"));

   //once the queue is filled with the desired queries, we need to query the whole queue

-  database.queryQueue(queue,callback(err,results));
+  //database.queryQueue(queue,callback(err,results));

+  database.queryQueue(queue,function(err,results){
   	/*
   	results = [
   		[
   			{Sum:2}